-- 4.12.2.
-It is essential that both the original and new asset owners record the change of use and update their plant records accordingly. - 4.12.3.
-Any new apparatus installed should be colour coded in accordance with table 1, however arrangements for the reuse of abandoned or surplus assets are bespoke to each utility and identification may be difficult for sections of the installation which are entirely within the annulus of the old asset. - 4.12.4.
+- Street Works UK Guidelines on the Positioning and Colour Coding of Underground Utilities' Apparatus identification may be difficult for sections of the installation which are entirely within the annulus of - the old asset. - 4.12.4.
 The reuse of abandoned and surplus assets can only be agreed between the previous and proposed new asset owners.